Free Eye Exams and Eyeglasses

 According to Optometry Cares The AOA Foundation, InfantSEE is just the first step to ensuring healthy eyes and clear vision for children.
 Parents should schedule routine eye exams for children when their kids reach age 3, again before they begin school and every two years thereafter, unless otherwise directed by their eye doctor.

 The InfantSEE program was developed in partnership with The Vision Care Institute™, a Johnson & Johnson company, and launched in 2005.
-To learn more about InfantSEE and to find a participating optometrist, call (888) 396-EYES or visit the InfantSEE website.
+To learn more about InfantSEE and to find a participating optometrist, call (888) 396-EYES.

 - Have questions about dry eye?
 Submit them to our dry eye expert or find answers to previously submitted questions